Australian Owned & Regulated

 4) Risk Management Audits

 ASIC regularly audits brokers to stress test them in different operational scenarios.
 Each firm is required to hold a minimum amount of capital reserves.
-During the swiss currency shock no Australian broker when into major financial meltdown unlike many brokers overseas.
+During the swiss currency shock no Australian broker went into major financial meltdown unlike many brokers overseas or unregulated brokers.